 You need to listen to what your tenant tells you and not assume they’re overreacting.
 Try imagining yourself in the same situation as your tenant.
 If you’d get mad, why cannot the tenant?

 To calm your tenant down, you should consistently demonstrate to your tenant that you care by listening and taking action right when you hear there may be some issue.

 Remember, you should always conduct yourself in a professional manner.
 This is your business, and you shouldn’t emotionally respond to any concerns of your tenants.If your tenant is screaming, don’t scream back.
 Do not put yourself in legal jeopardy by threatening or resorting to tactics like ignoring maintenance requests and so on.

 When you own a portfolio of 2 rental properties, you have enough time to handle all communication with your tenants by yourself, as well as handle and solve any issues on the way.

-However, there comes the point in your life as a real estate business owner where you simply cannot handle it all by yourself.
+However, there comes a point in your life as a real estate business owner where you simply cannot handle it all by yourself.

 After all, if you own, for example, 10 multi-family homes, it is much better to get help from a property management company since planning your next move with expanding your business is much more important than having to personally deal with a minor issue with one of your tenants.

 This is why many owners of multi-family homes in NYC contact our company to help them handle all the hassle.